learn-co-curriculum/git-workflow-understanding-branches/README.md

 "shortname" is called `origin`.
 Many Git commands assume that if you don't specify a repository explicitly, you mean `origin`.

-We can see a list of all the remotes' shortnames with `git remote`.
+We can see a list of all the remotes' "shortnames" with `git remote`.
 Usually, there is only one, `origin`, the default.
 (As you get more skilled, you might want to share your code to multiple remotes.)